 As your organization aims to retain top talent and high-value clients, you’ll need to continually provide both groups with world-class experiences.

-In the case of clients, it can be addressing their questions and concerns in real-time, and reaching them proactively with thoughtful, actionable insight; while for employees, it can be eliminating the manual tasks they perform day-to-day, as well as providing them the apps and equipment they need, quickly, and with little effort.
+In the case of clients, it can be addressing their questions and concerns in real-time, and reaching them proactively with thoughtful, actionable insight; and, for employees, it can be eliminating the need to perform manual tasks in their day-to-day work, and providing them the apps and equipment they need quickly and with little effort.

 To deliver these experiences and to go beyond them, you can build workflow automations across your core customer and employee processes.

 What types of automations can you build?
 And how, exactly, can they benefit your employees and clients?
 We’ll tackle both questions, but let’s start by aligning on the definition of workflow automation.

 Workflow automation is a type of automation that streamlines a business process end-to-end.
 To implement it, you’ll need to use a trigger event that, once satisfied, leads to a particular set of actions across your apps, data, and teams.

 Note: This differs from the previous definition, which defined workflow automation as a type of technology or software that can be used to streamline workflows.

 A workflow automation can be applied to all kinds of processes across functions:

 - Finance: Quote to cash, procure to pay, payroll, cash reconciliation